FlipsideCrypto/sdk/python/README.md

 <em>Note!
 This will not use up your daily query quota since the query results are cached (in accordance with the TTL) and we're not re-running the SQL just retrieving a slice of the overall result set.</em>

 All query runs can return a maximum of 1,000,000 rows and a maximum of 100k records can returned in a single page.

+More details on pagination can be found [here](https://docs.flipsidecrypto.com/shroomdk-sdk/query-pagination).

 Now let's examine the query result object that's returned.